jevazquezb/Blog_app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Blog app - validations and model specs
+# Blog app - controllers

-> In this part of the project, we added validations to our models and created specs for them.
+> In this part of the project, we created all controllers and views for our Blog app.
+As we didn't process any data yet, we added simple placeholders for our views with plain HTML.

 ## Built With